timfulmer/bigdatahowto/CORE.md

 Now we make Message and Job extend AggregateRoot.

+Job captures the authentication information of the user making the original request.
+This is used to authorize message access later.
 Job should also capture job state & retry information, as well as handle transitions between job states.
-Let's capture this in a test case too:
+We've given Job a resourceKey as well, so it can be persisted to resources.
+Let's capture this in a test case:

 ```
 package info.bigdatahowto.core;